What

 suggestions from staff

-from clients
+feedback from clients

-audits |
+quality audits |

 Form of a management system

-of using a management system
+Benefits of using a management system

-Organisations who use a management
+Organisations who use a management system typically find:

 |

-costs are reduced: doing things right first time eliminates
+costs are reduced: doing things right first time eliminates the need for rework |

 |

-senior management reduce the time they need to allocate
+senior management reduce the time they need to allocate to day-to-day running of the organisation, freeing up time for business development and other strategic work |

 |